apester/neurodynex3/doc/exercises/setup.rst

 Setting up Python and Brian
 ===========================

-To solve the exercises you need to install Python, Brian2 and the neurodynex package.
+To solve the exercises you need to install Python, Brian2 and the neurodynex3 package.
 The installation procedure we described here focuses on the tools we use in the classroom sessions at EPFL.
 For that reason we additionally set up a **conda environment** (which we call bmnn below) and install `Jupyter <http://jupyter.readthedocs.io/en/latest/install.html>`__ .